Eyelash lifts: Process, benefits and risks

 Next, your technician will apply a series of chemical solutions to your eyelashes to lift them and set their curl.
 Make sure to keep your eyes closed tightly during the procedure to prevent any chemicals from getting in your eyes.

-The procedure takes about 45 minutes to an hour from start to finish, and typically costs around $75 to $150.
+The procedure takes about 45 minutes to an hour from start to finish.

 What are the risks of an eyelash lift?